gwpachlatko/anything-goes/_posts/2022-06-05-windows11-review-options.md

 <p>It was not all smooth sailing, though, I might even have uttered a swear word or two.
 Yet at long last, I am able to report success.
 Here’s what I found …</p>
 <!--more-->

-<p>I did already know that of all available desktop environments (I have ever tested), <a re="external" title="Wikipedia article on KDE Plasma 5" href="https://en.wikipedia.org/wiki/KDE_Plasma_5"><abbr>KDE</abbr> Plasma 5</a> is the one that might “look and feel” most familiar to users of Windows 10 or 11.
-That is, the average Windows user is most likely to quickly (get that feeling that they) find their way around.</p>
+<p>I did already know that of all available desktop environments (I have ever tested), <a re="external" title="go to the home page of the KDE project" href="https://kde.org/"><abbr>KDE</abbr> Plasma 5</a> is the one that might “look and feel” most familiar to users of Windows 10 or 11.
+That is, the average Windows user is most likely to quickly (get that feeling that they might) find their way around.</p>

 <p>Why would that be relevant?
-Well, mostly because the vast majority of Windows users I have met thus far do not realise that what they see on their screens is not the operating system itself, but merely a Graphical User Interface (<abbr>GUI</abbr>) or Desktop Environment (<abbr>DE</abbr>) Microsoft had decided for their customers to use.
+Well, mostly because the vast majority of Windows users I have met thus far do not realise that what they see on their screens is not the operating system itself, but merely a Graphical User Interface (<abbr>GUI</abbr>) — or Desktop Environment (<abbr>DE</abbr>) — Microsoft had decided for their customers to use.
 They call it “Windows Shell”, by the way, and why it is the only one they offer is for them to know and everyone else to guess.</p>

 <p>As you can (probably) sense, I did not properly research the matter, but mainly relied on personal experience and observation (all the “average user”).</p>